boldflight/BibleConverter/test_EPUB/output/Amos.md

 I don’t want to hear the music of your stringed instruments.
 [24] Justice must flow like torrents of water, righteous actions like a stream that never dries up.

+[25] You did not bring me sacrifices and grain offerings during the forty years you spent in the wilderness, family of Israel.
 [26] You will pick up your images of Sikkuth, your king, and Kiyyun, your star god, which you made for yourselves, [27] and I will drive you into exile beyond Damascus,” says the Lord.